yashsinha1611/sfdocs_Build_AI/docs/Log_management/feature_extraction.md

 `parse(field_name): command`

-`field_name` is the name of the field whose content is to be parsed.
+`field_name` is the name of the field in the log whose content is to be parsed.
+The contents of `field_name` are parsed character by character from left to right based on `command`.

-`command` comprises multiple functions which are executed ony by one on the parsed content.
-It is possible to extract specific information and store in a variable.
+`command` comprises of single or multiple functions which are executed ony by one on the contents of `field_name`.
+It is possible to extract specific information and store it in a variable.

-The contents of `field_name` are parsed character by character